IanWraith/DMRDecode/README.txt

 Milestone 5 - To work out why and then fix the problem that is causing single bit errors in frames.
 (Reached 14th February 2011)

-Milestone 6 - Add a feature where all DMR users are logged
+Milestone 6 - Add a feature where all DMR users are logged.
+(Reached 19th February 2011)

+Milestone 7 - To fix a memory leak type problem where the heap memory used by the program keeps growing until it slows down and crashes.

-Ian Wraith (15th February 2011)
+Ian Wraith (23rd February 2011)